-Sleep disturbances were also repeatedly associated with stress vulnerability at adulthood.
-Perhaps the most straightforward example stems from the wealth of evidence on sleep disturbances among individuals diagnosed with stress-related psychopathologies, particularly PTSD (reviewed in [65-71]).
-In fact, current epidemiological studies suggest that over 90% of adult patients with PTSD suffer from clinically relevant sleep disorders [72].
-Sleep disruption is so prevalent among PTSD patients that it is intertwined with PTSD etiology, and is considered a core feature of the disorder and a diagnostic criterion for it, as well as for additional stress-related psychopathologies [73].
-Importantly, sleep disturbances were consistently reported in PTSD samples across diverse adult trauma types, including veterans, sexual assault survivors and mixed trauma samples [74].
-Across these samples, difficulties falling and staying asleep and nightmares were most commonly reported, yielding decreased total sleep time, decreased sleep efficiency and increased awakenings after sleep onset [65-71].
-In addition to relying on subjective reports, wealth of polysomnographic (PSG) studies examined specific objective measures of sleep abnormalities in PTSD patients in laboratory settings and in natural home environment [70,75].
-The majority of evidence seems to support alterations of sleep architecture, elevated nocturnal autonomic nervous system (ANS) arousal and fragmentation of rapid eye movement (REM) sleep.
-Similar to the “dose-response” relationship between childhood adversity and sleep disturbances, small to moderate associations also emerged between subjective measures of sleep disturbances and PTSD symptom severity among veterans, civilians, and assault survivors with PTSD.
-For example, the magnitude of subjective sleep disturbances, based on the Pittsburgh Sleep Quality Index (PSQI) was positively associated with PTSD symptom severity among females with PTSD related to sexual or physical assault [76].
-Similar associations also emerged in combat veterans with PTSD, which in turn contributed to their deficits in neuropsychological functioning [77], as well in utility workers who were deployed at the World Trade Center site in the aftermath of the 9/11 attack [78], and in individuals exhibiting PTSD symptoms after acute coronary syndrome [79].
-Interestingly however, some studies reported no association between PSQI based sleep disturbances and PTSD severity [80,81].
-Some of the inconsistencies in results may relate to the potential non-linearity of the associations, as for example both very short sleep duration (≤ 5 h of sleep) and long sleep duration (≥ 9 h) were associated with increased odds of current PTSD [82].
+Sleep disturbances have also repeatedly been associated with stress vulnerability in adulthood.
+Perhaps the most straightforward example stems from the wealth of evidence on sleep disturbances in individuals diagnosed with stress-related psychopathologies, particularly PTSD (reviewed in [65-71]).
+Indeed, the latest epidemiological studies suggest that over 90% of adult patients with PTSD suffer from clinically relevant sleep disorders [72].
+Sleep disruption is so prevalent in PTSD patients that it is intertwined with PTSD etiology and is considered a core feature of the disorder and a diagnostic criterion for it, as well as for additional stress-related psychopathologies [73].
+Importantly, sleep disturbances have been consistently reported in PTSD samples across diverse adult trauma types, including veterans, sexual assault survivors, and mixed trauma samples [74].
+Across these samples, difficulties falling and staying asleep and nightmares were most commonly reported, yielding a decreased total sleep time, decreased sleep efficiency, and increased awakenings after sleep onset [65-71].
+In addition to relying on subjective reports, a wealth of polysomnographic studies have examined specific objective measures of sleep abnormalities in PTSD patients in laboratory settings and in the natural home environment [70,75].
+Most evidence seems to support alterations of sleep architecture, elevated nocturnal autonomic nervous system arousal, and fragmentation of rapid eye movement (REM) sleep.
+Similar to the “dose-response” relationship between childhood adversity and sleep disturbances, small-to-moderate associations have also emerged between subjective measures of sleep disturbances and PTSD symptom severity in veterans, civilians, and assault survivors with PTSD.
+For example, the magnitude of subjective sleep disturbances, based on the Pittsburgh Sleep Quality Index (PSQI), has been positively associated with PTSD symptom severity among women with PTSD related to sexual or physical assault [76].
+Similar associations have also emerged in combat veterans with PTSD, which in turn contributed to their deficits in neuropsychological functioning [77], as well in utility workers who were deployed at the World Trade Center site in the aftermath of the 9/11 attack [78] and in individuals exhibiting PTSD symptoms after acute coronary syndrome [79].
+Interestingly however, some studies reported no association between PSQI-based sleep disturbances and PTSD severity [80,81].
+Some of the inconsistent results may be related to the potential non-linearity of the associations because, for example, both a very short sleep duration (≤ 5 h of sleep) and long sleep duration (≥ 9 h) have been associated with increased odds of current PTSD [82].
 Indeed, studies implementing objective sleep measures mostly did not report on linear associations between sleep disturbances and PTSD symptom severity [74].